peterprescott/peterprescott/README.md

 I'm now a <strike>Machine Learning Engineer at [Mellizyme Biotechnology](https://www.mellizyme.com)</strike> Data Scientist at [Ninety Percent Of Everything](https://www.90poe.io).

 I'm also trying to do a PhD part-time at Liverpool University's Geographic Data Science Lab, researching *geodemographics* -- basically, unsupervised machine learning applied to sociospatial big data.
-The PhD program has included various taught modules, and you can see the various assignments I've done [here](https://github.com/peterprescott/data-analysis-msc).
+The PhD program has included an integrated Masters with various taught modules, and you can see the various assignments I've done [here](https://github.com/peterprescott/data-science).